Majority voting is not good for heaven or hell, with mirrored performance

-It is well known that agenda control allows, through a series of votes, to bring a voting society into a state worse than the initial state for all voters.
-Moreover, in most cases, the society can be brought to {\em any\/} state.
-This holds true for various models of \aB{sequential voting in a multidimensional policy space (\cite{McKelvey76,McKelvey79b,McKelvey83C,Mirkin79}) and is known as the so-called chaos theorems in social choice theory}.
+\aV{It is known since the 1970s} that agenda control allows, through a series of votes conducted \aV{under simple majority rule}, to bring a voting society into a state worse than the initial state for all voters.
+Moreover, in \x{most}\aV{many} cases, the society can be brought to {\em any\/} state.
+This is true for various models of \aB{sequential voting in a multidimensional policy space (\cite{McKelvey76,McKelvey79b,McKelvey83C,Mirkin79}) and is known as the so-called chaos theorems in social choice theory}.

-\aB{This is an important and paradoxical knowledge about social reality.
-It refutes the idea a la Adam Smith that a society composed of economic agents driven by self-interest will prosper through the invisible hand of democracy.
+\aB{These theorems are an important and paradoxical knowledge about social reality.
+It refutes the idea \x{\`a}à la Adam Smith that a society composed of economic agents driven by self-interest will prosper through the invisible hand of democracy.
 No, through agenda control you can do anything you want to this society, even make it self-destruct.
 The majority's gain may turn into the loss of all.
-There may be hope, however, that the issue is agenda manipulation, and by excluding it this effect can be eliminated.}
+There may be hope, however, that the issue is agenda manipulation, and \aV{that} by excluding it, the effect can be eliminated.}

-The ViSE model leaves no room for a purposeful agenda: it is replaced by a favorable or unfavorable stochastic environment that generates proposals.
+The ViSE model leaves no room for a purposeful agenda: it is replaced by a favorable or \aG{hostile}\x{unfavorable} stochastic environment that generates proposals.
 However, a voting paradox of the above nature still arises.
-Namely, by \cite[Proposition\,1]{CheMal18optNA}, if $\mu,$ the mean of a Gaussian \aB{gain} generator $\Gg$, is below a certain negative threshold (which is proportional to the standard deviation of $\Gg$ and depends on the number of voters), then for a purely \aB{individualistic} society and majority rule, the expected reward (one-step capital gain, ECG) of each agent is also negative.
-This is the {\em pit of losses paradox\/} illustrated in Fig.~\ref{f:prel}a.
-It means that sequential voting will bankrupt all participants in such a society.
+Namely, by \cite[Proposition\,1]{CheMal18opt}, if $\mu,$ the mean of a Gaussian gain generator $\Gg$, is below a certain negative threshold (which is proportional to the standard deviation of $\Gg$ and depends on the number of voters), then for a purely \aB{individualistic} society and majority rule, the expected reward (one-step capital gain, ECG) of each agent is also negative.
+This is the {\em \aG{pit-of-losses paradox}\/} illustrated in Fig.~\ref{f:prel}a.
+It means that sequential voting will \aV{inevitably} bankrupt all participants in such a society.

-This implies that in some unfavorable environments, majority rule is worse for each agent than rejecting all proposals without a vote, which saves capital.
-For \aB{gain} generators distributed with longer \aB{tails than Gaussian generators,} the pit of losses also exists, but it is shallower.
+This implies that in some \aG{hostile}\x{unfavorable} environments, majority rule is worse for each agent than rejecting all proposals without a vote, which saves capital.
+For some gain generators distributed with longer \aB{tails than Gaussian generators,} the pit of losses also exists, but it is shallower.